Flexacoin Price Hits $0.0061 on Top Exchanges (FXC)

 Flexacoin Coin Trading

 It is usually not possible to purchase alternative cryptocurrencies such as Flexacoin directly using US dollars.
-Investors seeking to trade Flexacoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Flexacoin using one of the exchanges listed above.
+Investors seeking to trade Flexacoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Flexacoin using one of the aforementioned exchanges.

 Receive News & Updates for Flexacoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Flexacoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.